Extending F-1 Visa Status

 Required Documents for a Program Extension

-- A completed and signed Program Extension Application for F-1 and J-1 Students Form.
+- A completed and signed Program Extension Application.

 - New financial documentation to cover the extra time being requested.